 Tree Data Filtering

-Also note that as filtering is performed across all group levels, a group will be included if:
+As Tree Data has parent / child relationships, by default all child nodes will be included when a parent passes a filter, and as filtering is performed across all group levels, a group will be included if:

-- a) it has any children, or
+- a) it has any children that pass the filter, or

-- b) it's data passes the filter
+- b) its data passes the filter

 Example - File Browser